-- I. If You Share the Licensed Material (including in modified form), You must: - A. retain the following if it is supplied by the Licensor with the Licensed Material: - identification of the creator(s) of the Licensed Material and any others designated to receive attribution, in any reasonable manner requested by the Licensor (including by pseudonym if designated); - a copyright notice:

-- iii. a notice that refers to this Public License; - iv. a notice that refers to the disclaimer of warranties; - v. a URI or hyperlink to the Licensed Material to the extent reasonably practicable; - B. indicate if You modified the Licensed Material and retain an indication of any previous - modifications; and C. indicate the Licensed Material is licensed under this Public License, and include the text of, or - You may satisfy the conditions in Section 3(a)(1) in any reasonable manner based on the medium, means, - and context in which You Share the Licensed Material.
-For example, it may be reasonable to astisfy the conditions by providing a URI or hyperlink to a resource that includes the required information. - If requested by the Licensor, You must remove any of the information required by Section 3(a)(1)(A) to the extent reasonably practicable. - If You Share Adapted Material You produce, the Adapter's License You apply must not prevent recipients of the Adapted Material from complying with this Public License.
+- 1. If You Share the Licensed Material (including in modified form), You must: - A. retain the following if it is supplied by the Licensor with the Licensed Material: - identification of the creator(s) of the Licensed Material and any others designated to receive attribution, in any reasonable manner requested by the Licensor (including by pseudonym if designated); - ii. a copyright notice; - iii. a notice that refers to this Public License; - iv. a notice that refers to the disclaimer of warranties; - v. a URI or hyperlink to the Licensed Material to the extent reasonably practicable; - B. indicate if You modified the Licensed Material and retain an indication of any previous modifications; and - C. indicate the Licensed Material is licensed under this Public License, and include the text of, or the URI or hyperlink to, this Public License. - You may satisfy the conditions in Section 3(a)(1) in any reasonable manner based on the medium, means, and context in which You Share the Licensed Material.
+For example, it may be reasonable to satisfy the conditions by providing a URI or hyperlink to a resource that includes the required information. - 3.
+If requested by the Licensor, You must remove any of the information required by Section 3(a)(1)(A) to the extent reasonably practicable. - 4.
+If You Share Adapted Material You produce, the Adapter's License You apply must not prevent recipients of the Adapted Material from complying with this Public License.